The Sibling Guide to Type 1 Diabetes

 - What is insulin resistance?
-What is considered a healthy BG range?
+What is considered a healthy blood glucose (BG) range?
 What outside factors influence BG levels? (hormones, stress, medication, sleep, etc.)

-- What products and technologies is my sibling using in their management insulin delivery method? (pumps, injections, CGM?)
+- What products and technologies is my sibling using in their management insulin delivery method? (pumps, injections, continuous glucose monitor (CGM)?)
 What do these gadgets do and how do they work?

 - What is an A1C and what does it measure?